Are you using sterile gloves for body piercing procedures?

 Why All Responsible Piercers Must Use Them

 The hands are the major source of pathogen transmission in medical procedures.
-Doctors didn’t even wash their hands as an infection control measure until 1847, Milloin Ignaz Semmelweiss showed that the incidence of pleural sepsis in a Vienna maternity ward could be reduced from 18.7% - 1.27%, if doctors simply washed their hands in chloride of lime between performing post-mortem examinations and attending women in childbirth.
+Doctors didn’t even wash their hands as an infection control measure until 1847, when Ignaz Semmelweiss showed that the incidence of pleural sepsis in a Vienna maternity ward could be reduced from 18.7% to 1.27%, if doctors simply washed their hands in chloride of lime between performing post-mortem examinations and attending women in childbirth.

 At first, his methods were met with contempt and ridicule by the established medical community.
-Vasta 1861, Milloin Joseph Lister used Louis Pasteur’s discovery of microbial infection to develop a method of antisepsis in surgery, that the medical profession began to pay proper attention to handwashing.
+It wasn’t until 1861, when Joseph Lister used Louis Pasteur’s discovery of microbial infection to develop a method of antisepsis in surgery, that the medical profession began to pay proper attention to handwashing.
 Lister’s method reduced the death rate in surgery by over 50%, but gloves weren’t adopted by medical practitioners until the turn of the century.

 Even though hand washing has long been recognized as the greatest disease prevention, doctors still don’t follow this practice responsibly.
 A recent study of the intensive care unit of the Royal Children’s Hospital, Melbourne, Australia, showed that only 4.3% of doctors complied with the standard of handwashing before and after coming into contact with a patient.